Best Academic Papers on Digital Reverb

 Digital reverberation algorithms are a relatively young technology.
-The first published works in this field date to 1961, but it wasn’t until the late 1970s when the first commercial digital reverberators became available and would have been heard on popular recordings.
+The first published works in this field date to 1961, but it wasn’t until the late 1970s that the first commercial digital reverberators became available and would be heard on popular recordings.
 There have been a lot of great papers published on the topic of digital reverb, but there are 10 papers that, in my opinion, can be considered the foundations of all algorithmic digital reverbs that followed.

-Jon Dattorro, Effect Design, Part I: Reverberator and Other Filters.
 Journal of the Audio Engineering Society, Vol. 45, No. 9, September 1997.
 Whereas Gardner’s paper alludes to concepts that had been privately circulating within the music technology industry, Dattorro’s paper fully opened the vault doors on the allpass loop reverbs.
 Dattorro’s introduces a specific allpass loop reverb in great detail, complete with all delay lengths and coefficients, “in the style of [Lexicon’s] Griesigner.”
 This paper can be viewed as a Rosetta Stone of reverb design, and many plugins and built-in synth reverbs have exactly recreated the “Dattorro” reverb.
 Dattorro also includes very informative comments from Barry Blesser, the designer of the EMT-250 reverb algorithms, that explain why delay line modulation was originally included in commercial reverberators.
-A must read paper.
+A must-read paper.